 Workload SRA : Assessment = 75 min.

-Service Activity Attendance Day - Face-to-Face = 1 Visit - Face-to-Face = 1 (optional)
+Service Activity Attendance Day - In Person = 1 Visit - In Person = 1 (optional)

 Caseload Active Carryover

 Category of Service Recipient Resident

 Student Related Examples

 You spend three hours preparing for an upcoming student placement.
 During the three hours you perform such tasks as reviewing the evaluation forms, setting up a space for the student, pulling relevant articles, etc. How would you record the workload?